 - Swelling and tenderness in the gums

-- A persistent pimple on the gums
+- A persistent pimple or abscess on the gums

-If you experience any of these symptoms, Drs.
-Howard and Howard may recommend a root canal in Encino, California.
-We welcome you to call The Dental Office of Encino to schedule an appointment with our dentists!
+We welcome new and existing clients to call The Dental Office of Encino to schedule an appointment with one of our dentists!